 August 29, 2018.
-Eighteen young people from China, Singapore and Japan gathered in a small building in Wakabacho, Yokohama.
-Makoto Sato, the organizer of Wakabacho Wharf, summoned the gathering.
-They came to participate in a 20-day workshop together with director Liu Xiaoyi whom Sato had invited from Singapore.
-How do these people, who do not speak the same language and have different cultural backgrounds, communicate and create a single work?
-The creative process and cross-cultural exchange can be said to be the biggest theme of the workshop.
+Eighteen young people from China, Singapore, and Japan gathered in a small building in Wakaba-cho, Yokohama.
+The call was made by Makoto Sato, who organizes the Wakabacho Wharf here.
+They had come to participate in a 20-day workshop with director Liu Xiaoyi, whom Sato had invited from Singapore.
+How will these people, who do not speak each other's languages and come from different cultural backgrounds, communicate and create a single work?
+The creative process and cross-cultural exchange can be said to be the workshop's biggest theme.

-In recent years, the development of contemporary theater in China has been remarkable, and its momentum is reminiscent of Japan in the 1960s.
-With the rise of privately-run theaters, the term ``independent theater people'', who do not belong to state-run theaters, was born, and excellent works are being released one after another.
+In recent years, the development of modern drama in China has been remarkable, and its momentum is reminiscent of the 1960s in Japan.
+With the rise of privately run theaters, the term ``independent theater artists'' who do not belong to state-run theaters was born, and excellent works are being released one after another.

-A workshop is a problem-solving tool.
-And the theme to be solved this time is how members who can't communicate with each other cooperate and create works.
+A workshop is a means of problem solving.
+The theme we need to solve this time is how can members who do not speak each other's language work together to create a work?
 The languages used are Japanese, English, and Chinese.
-Of course, volunteer interpreters will be provided, but we cannot rely entirely on communication at individual rehearsals.
-Participants will aim for mutual understanding by taking all possible means, such as smartphone translation software and gestures.
+Of course, volunteer interpreters will be provided, but it is not possible to rely entirely on communication at individual rehearsal halls.
+Participants will aim for mutual understanding using any means possible, including smartphone translation software and gestures.

-During the 20th, they toured Tokyo's Koenji Theater and Yokohama's KAAT (Kanagawa Arts Theater), and held workshops with theater and dance instructors.
-In a workshop inviting Noh actor Kanji Shimizu, all participants will experience sharing a special space inspired by Mr. Shimizu's improvisational dance.
+Over the course of the 20th, participants toured Tokyo's Koenji Theater and Yokohama's KAAT (Kanagawa Arts Theater), and held workshops with theater and dance instructors.
+In a workshop inviting Noh actor Kanji Shimizu, all participants will experience sharing a special space inspired by Shimizu's impromptu dance.

-Liu : There were some conflicts at first, but I think it was not just the language barrier, but also the theatrical language. , I may have met you through art, but there is always a process called "translation".
+Ryu : There were some conflicts at first.
+But I think it was not just a matter of not speaking the same language, but also having to do with the fact that we could not communicate in the theatrical language.
+We may have met through theater.
+We may have met through art, but there is always a process called ``translation.''

-I think Mr. Sato is also in a state of trial and error, but I don't think it's just a language problem.
-Cultural exchanges and acting exchanges are also necessary, so interpreters are needed in a variety of ways each time.
-And that's what's most interesting to me."
+I think Mr. Sato is also in a state of trial and error, but I don't think it's just a language issue.
+Since cultural exchange and performance exchange are also necessary, interpreters in various meanings are needed each time.
+And that's the most interesting thing to me."

-The Japanese word “teaching” translates to “teaching” in Chinese.
-If you retranslate this, it feels like a word where "teach" and "learn", "teaching" and "learning" coexist.
-It is said that teaching is also learning.
+The Japanese word ``teach'' is translated into Chinese as ``kyogaku.''
+If you retranslate this, it feels like the words ``teach'' and ``learn'' coexist.
+It seems to be preached that teaching is also learning.

-As he teaches young people, he incorporates their reactions into himself and continues to learn by developing them further.
-It is said that Liu is attracted to Sato because he can see his attitude.
+As he teaches young people, he internalizes their reactions and develops them further, thereby continuing to learn himself.
+Ryu is attracted to Sato because he can clearly see his attitude.

-Then came the performance "No Boat in sight-" as a comprehensive wrap-up.
-The performance will be held only twice on September 15th (Sat) and 16th (Sun).
-The small studio at Wakabacho Wharf was filled with the enthusiasm of a full house on both days.
-18 young people tried to convey to the audience the whereabouts of "flowers/or riverbed rubble" in their own way against the background of texts projected on the walls in three languages.
-From the opened door, they set sail to each world.
+And then came the performance ``No Boat in sight'' as a comprehensive summary.
+The actual performance will only take place twice, on September 15th (Sat) and 16th (Sun).
+The small studio in Wakabacho Wharf was filled with the excitement of a packed audience on both days.
+Against the background of text in three languages projected on the wall, 18 young people attempted to convey to the audience, in their own words, the whereabouts of ``flowers/or debris on the riverbed.''
+They set sail to their respective worlds through the opened door.

-Liu : "How do you solve the problems in front of you in an environment where you don't understand the language?
-Writing on paper, making gestures, and living together was like a beautiful stage."
+Ryu : ``How do we solve the problems in front of us in an environment where we don't speak the same language?
+Writing on paper, making gestures, and just living together was like a beautiful stage in itself.''